ADVERTISEMENT

 If your veteran was injured or killed in the war, search for casualties online in National Archives databases.
 Datasets include Records on Military Personnel Who Died, Were Missing in Action or Prisoners of War as a Result of the Vietnam War (the same databases are on genealogy sites such as the free Access Genealogy).
 Also see state-level casualty lists.

 Burials in national military cemeteries are recorded in the VA’s Nationwide Gravesite Locator.
 The names of those who died in service are engraved in the Vietnam Veterans Memorial wall in Washington, DC.
 Visiting the memorial to make a rubbing of your loved one’s name is a powerful experience (you also can request a rubbing by mail).
-Search Fold3’s life-size photo re-creation of the memorial for free; click a person’s name in your search results to view the name on the wall and if available, details such as the casualty location and date.
+Search names in Fold3’s photo database of the memorial for free; click a person’s name in your search results to view the name on the wall and if available, details such as the casualty location and date.

 For information on the National Archives’ records related to POWs and those reported MIA, see the National Archives’ finding aid.
 The 2,504 individuals who went MIA are named in the American Battle Monuments Commission website’s searchable database and on the commission’s Tablets of the Missing memorial in Honolulu.